 Notes about Dollar Cost Averaging:

 1. The Dollar Cost Averaging strategy for reducing market risk relies on (i) you having a suitable time horizon for your investments, and (ii) your chosen fund recovering from the decline and returning to the upward trend.
-In the example above, if you needed access to your funds when Fund B is low, you will make a loss on surrender.
+In the example above, if you needed access to your funds when Fund B is low, you will make a loss on surrender.2.
+Dollar Cost Averaging reduces market timing risks for volatile investments and is a reason why regular savings plans are so popular for building long term financial security.
+The example above could be twelve years rather than twelve months, but the concept and outcome holds true.

 3. Dollar Cost Averaging can be appropriate when considering higher-risk investments such as emerging market funds, if the investor anticipates a positive overall trend in the medium to long term.